 - ¼ cup Matzo meal

-- ¾ tsp kosher salt, (or use more according to your liking)
+- ¾ teaspoon kosher salt, (or use more according to your liking)

 - vegetable oil or schmaltz, (for frying)

-- Grate the onion then potatoes with a box grater.
-Spin the mixture in a salad spinner until barely any water comes off from it.
-Wrap the mixture in a kitchen towel, then squeeze to release as much liquid as you can.
-Let the excess liquid settle, then pour off the liquid to leave behind the potato starch.
+- Grate the onion first, followed by the potatoes using a box grater.
+Spin the mixture in a salad spinner until there's minimal water coming from it.
+Afterward, wrap the mixture in a kitchen towel and firmly squeeze to remove as much liquid as possible.
+Let the extra liquid sit for a moment, then gently pour it out, leaving the white starch that sticks to the bottom of the bowl.

-- Transfer the grated potatoes, onion, and potato starch to a bowl.
+- Transfer the grated potatoes, onion, and white starch (from step 1) to a bowl.
 Add eggs, matzo meal, kosher salt, and black pepper.
 Stir to combine.
 Use your hands to form the mixture into 12 patties.

 - In a large skillet, heat about ¼ inch of oil over medium-high heat.
 When it's hot, carefully drop the batter into the skillet, and flatten slightly with a spatula.